The Ultimate Guide to Electrification

-In 15 years time (if not before), warehouses will look very different from how they are today — equipped with the latest battery-powered equipment and fully adapted to accommodate battery charging stations and in turn, alternative shift patterns.
+In a few years time (if not before), warehouses will look very different from how they are today — equipped with the latest battery-powered equipment and fully adapted to accommodate battery charging stations and in turn, alternative shift patterns.

 Before we share tips on how to start making the switch to electric forklifts, and explain why it’s never too early to prepare, here’s a brief history of electrification explaining how we arrived at this point.

 In the material handling industry, switching to electric forklifts boasts numerous benefits for businesses, including:

 Reduced fuel costs have a cumulative effect on TCO

 The money that you save on fuel can then be reinvested elsewhere in your business as needed.

 Fewer breakable parts

 Aside from the savings you’ll make on fuel costs, electric forklifts are easier to maintain than their diesel counterparts.
 This makes servicing quick and straightforward, maximising uptime.
 Electric forklifts also have fewer breakable parts than diesel trucks, and the associated issues tend to be minor and easily fixed.